 Gary Nurenberg is a veteran television correspondent with more than two-dozen awards for his national and local reporting.

-He has covered major stories from the 2018 elections to the crack and drug wars in Washington, DC; the September 11 attacks; the Oklahoma City bombing; the Beltway Snipers; the trials of Timothy McVeigh, O.J.
-Simpson, the Unabomber; and the impeachment of President Bill Clinton.
+He has covered major stories from Trump-era elections to the crack epidemic and drug wars in Washington DC.
+Nurenberg covered the September 11 attacks, the Oklahoma City bombing, the Beltway Snipers, and the trials of Timothy McVeigh, OJ Simpson, and the Unabomber.
+As a White House correspondent, he covered international summits and the impeachment of Bill Clinton.

 For more than a decade, he has coached television performance clients from both private industry and federal agencies.

 Nurenberg is a graduate of American University and Vermont Law School and is a member of the bar in Vermont and Washington, DC.